Toe (band)

-Toe (トー, Tō), stylized as toe, is a Japanese post-rock/math rock band from Tokyo.
+Toe (トー, Tō), stylized as toe, is a Japanese post-rock/math rock band from Tokyo. toe stands for "theory of everything".
 The group was founded in 2000, and consists of Kashikura Takashi (drums), Mino Takaaki (guitar), Yamane Satoshi (bass guitar), and Yamazaki Hirokazu (guitar).

 History

-Hirokazu Yamazaki and Satoshi Yamane were members another band called Dové, which the former described as having a "scream-o emo sound" which they wanted to move away from, while Takashi Kashikura and Takaaki Mino were members of a band called Reach.
-In 2000, Hirokazu invited Mino to form a new band together, since they had jammed together.
-In July 2001, Toe began performing live, and the next year, they released the EP Songs, Ideas We Forgot, being actively touring ever since.
+Hirokazu Yamazaki and Satoshi Yamane were members of a screamo band, Dové, while Takashi Kashikura and Takaaki Mino were members of a rock band called Reach.
+In 2000, Yamazaki invited Mino to form a new band, since they had jammed together.
+The band began performing live in July 2001, released their first EP Songs, Ideas We Forgot a year later, and has toured ever since.

 In 2005, they released their first studio album The Book About My Idle Plot on a Vague Anxiety through the label Catune.
 Soon after, they founded their own indie label Machu Picchu Industrias, alongside the bands Mouse on the Keys, Enemies, and Tangled Hair.
 In 2006, they released their first DVD (RGBDVD), followed by the EP New Sentimentality the following year.

 In 2009, Toe released a split EP with the band Collections of Colonies of Bees, and in December 9 of the same year, they released their second studio album, For Long Tomorrow, which saw the band expand their sound using new elements like a Rhodes piano, acoustic guitars, and minor vocals.
 After the album tour, they released their second live DVD Cut_DVD in 2010.

 In 2012, Toe released the EP The Future is Now, published by Topshelf Records in the US and Big Scary Monsters in the EU and UK.
 Subsequently, Topshelf Records re-released most of the band's catalog on vinyl.
 The group also released the DVD 8 Days EU Tour in 2012.

 In 2015, the band released their third studio album Hear You, which was met with positive critical acclaim.
-It was characterized by its more minimal and vocally-focused sound in comparison with past records, having some hip-hop influences as well.
+It was characterized by its more minimal and vocally-focused sound in comparison with records, having some hip-hop influences as well.

 In 2018, Toe released a compilation of non-album tracks and remixes titled That's Another Story, in January 24, and the studio EP Our Latest Number, in August 22.
-Doku en Kai was recorded live in the round at le Poisson Rouge in New York City in 2019, and it was released in March 6, 2021.
+Doku en Kai was recorded live in the round at le Poisson Rouge in New York City in 2019, and it was released on March 6, 2021.

 In 2021, they contributed an original song to the soundtrack for the anime series Sonny Boy.

 In 2024, Toe released their fourth studio album, Now I See the Light.